A miscarriage is defined as an early termination of gestation.

 Miscarriage: the taboo of silent pain

-Don't forget that for all the most delicate moments of your life, Elia accompanies you with a range of menstrual briefs in organic cotton that are comfortable and absorbent, even for heavy flows.
+Don't forget that for all the most delicate moments in your life, Elia is there to support you with a range of menstrual panties for pregnancy in organic cotton that are comfortable and absorbent, even for heavy flows.